 In some cases, it may have something to do with your network connection.
 On the other hand, another common issue that causes this problem is a TLS handshake failure.

-Now, you might ask, “What does a TLS handshake mean?”
+Now, you might be wondering what a TLS handshake actually means.

 TLS stands for Transport Layer Security, which is an encryption protocol.
 Communications made via this protocol remain private and secure.